NSS-Therapeutic-Raccoons/WorkforceManagement/README.md

 A step by step series of examples that tell you how to get a development env running

 1. **Fork** this Repo.

 2. Download or Clone the Repo to your local machine.

-3. Create a Bangazon.db file in the project.
+3. Create a `Bangazon.db` file in the project.

-4. Open Visual Studio, go to File => Open => Project/Solution... and open the WorkForceManagement/BangazonWorkForce.sln file.
+4. Open Visual Studio, go to `File => Open => Project/Solution...` and open the `WorkForceManagement/BangazonWorkForce.sln` file.

-5. Open the Solution Explorer View and under the BangazonWorkforce project, add a new JSON file, called appsettings.json.
+5. Open the Solution Explorer View and under the BangazonWorkforce project, add a new JSON file, called `appsettings.json`.

 6. This into the file:
 ```json
 {